mbykov/cholok/Readme.md

 Cholok - phonetic transcription for Tibetan. ཆོས་ཀློག་ - cʰö.loḳʰ - means recite, read scriptures, prayers, read aloud.

 The basic principle - a script should be intuitive.
 Transcriptions, transliterations are always evil, but if they still need to be studied, then this is overkill (Cf. Wylie and  other horror).
 Why horror?
-One example - ལྷ་ས་ - city Lhasa (in Wylie transliteration) pronounced like Hlasa, at least by its inhabitants. ($ cholok: ལྷ་ས་ - hḷa.sa)
+One example - ལྷ་ས་ - city Lhasa (in Wylie transliteration) should be pronounced like Hlasa ($ cholok: ལྷ་ས་ - hḷa.sa), at least according to the rules of Thonmi Sambhota and later traditional grammars.

 So, a low tone is indicated by a dot below.
-Retroflexes - a dot above, unvoiced sounds are indicated by unvoiced latin consonants, but voiced - by voiced.
+Retroflexes - a dot above.
+Unvoiced sounds are indicated by unvoiced latin consonants, but voiced - by voiced.
 And so on.

+Cholok is for beginners to learn Tibetan, who are not sure of the correctness of pronunciation.
+Of course, the Latin sounds can not correctly portray the sound of the Tibetan language, so that Cholok still remains only a rough approximation.

 The Cholok script is written following the [lectures](https://www.youtube.com/playlist?list=PL1KVm5jgTljTatThw2YLw7nrf05XYBcZV) of Geshe M. Roach and the book "Modern Tibetan Language", Vol I. by Thonden Lobsang.